nazaninsbr/A-Tour-of-My-Repositories/README.md

 Hello and welcome to my GitHub page!!
-Now you might be thinking, What is going on here?
+Now you might be wondering what is going on here.
 Well, if you do visit <a href="https://github.com/nazaninsbr">my GitHub profile</a> you will see a large number of repositories, which might be a bit time consuming to go through, so here is a categorized version of everything you would find on my GitHub:

 Here is a list of categories my repositories fall into: